- Why are evaluations being conducted online this year?

 A: The survey can be completed on any computer or smartphone with internet access and a compatible browser.
 When using a smartphone, we recommend using a browser and not the available EvaluationKIT app, which we have determined to be unreliable.

-General access computers are available across the SAIC campus, including the GA Lab (MC901), The Columbus Kiosk Room (CO111), the Sharp Student Lounge (SP247) and Neiman Center, and the Flaxman Library (6th floor of 37 S Wabash Ave).
+General access computers are available across the SAIC campus, including the GA Lab (MacLean Center, 112 South Michigan Avenue, room 901), The Columbus Kiosk Room (280 South Columbus Drive, room 111), the Sharp Student Lounge (37 South Wabash Avenue, room 247) and Neiman Center, and the Flaxman Library (6th floor of 37 South Wabash Avenue).
 Many departments also have department-specific computer facilities that can be used, as well.

 Q: What does the announcement email that students receive look like?

-A: Here is the text of the email that was sent to students when the surveys go live:
+A: Here is the text of the email that is sent to students when the surveys go live:

 Dear SAIC student,

 Please take this request very seriously.
-These evaluations will be available to deans, department chairs, faculty, and students via the Office of Student Affairs.
-Your detailed and truthful responses are very much appreciated as we hope to deliver the very best curriculum that we possibly can.
+Please keep in mind that you can use other student evaluations to review courses that may be of interest to you in your studies via the Office of Student Affairs.
+Your detailed and truthful responses are very much appreciated as we hope to deliver the very best curriculum that we possibly can at SAIC.
 Your comments will be valuable as we plan for the upcoming academic year.

 Thank you for your participation.